pitfail/pitfail-reports/report1/report1.rst

   - Wants to increase the value of their portfolio, thereby proving competency at security trading.
+  - Competes with other players for higher ranks in leagues.

 - A *Web Player* is a *player* who is interacting with the *game* via the web browser interface.
 This actor contains all use cases of the *player*.
 It also shares the goal of the *player*.

 - A *Twitter Player* is a *player* who is interacting with the *game* via the twitter interface.
 This actor contains all use cases of the *player*.
 It also shares the goal of the *player*.

 - A *Coordinator* is responsible for administering a *league*.

-  - Wants to effectively administer the tournament to provide either a learning experience to the *players*, or, alternately, an enjoyable experience to the players.
+  - Wants to effectively administer the tournament to provide either a learning experience to the *players*, or, alternately, an enjoyable experience to the *players*.
   - Desires a construct in which to effectively challenge others interested in security trading.

-- The *database* is the store for all persistent data on iteractions with the *system*.
+- The *database* is the store for all persistent data on interactions with the *system*.
 It stores data regarding all user portfolios and the association of authentications with users.

 - *Yahoo!* is the source for all real market data which determines the actual effect of purchasing and selling securities.

-- A *Stock information provider* is a supplier of stock pricing data for the present (within the margin of some minutes).
+- A *stock information provider* is a supplier of stock pricing data for the present (within the margin of some minutes).
 They are queried for all data regarding actual market numbers.
-Currently, *Yahoo* is the *stock srice source*.
+Currently, *Yahoo* is the *stock information provider*.

-- *Authentication Providers* allow us to uniquely identify users and associate some stored state with their unique identification.
+- *Authentication providers* allow us to uniquely identify users and associate some stored state with their unique identification.

 - *Twitter* is utilized both as a authentication provider (for all *players* as